jhpyle/docassemble/_docs/objects.md

 <a name="DAFile.fix_up"></a>The `.fix_up()` method edits files in
 place in order to correct any errors that are correctable.
-Currently, the only function of `.fix_up()` is to run PDF files through [qpdf] if they cannot be opened by [PyPDF2].
+Currently, the only function of `.fix_up()` is to run PDF files through [qpdf].
 Additional operations may be supported in the future.

 The `.fix_up()` method will raise an exception if the file is invalid even after correction.
 A helpful way to use `.fix_up()` is in